tristanvandermeer/Sandgrain-HTML/README.md

 -> Review and fix scaling issue.
 (Partly done, just the logo left, but I'm calling it quites for now)\
 -----> ~~The only real issue is font size.~~ Also, the eyeball logo. \
+-----> Nevermind, upon further testing the scaling is still borken, but for strange aspect ratios.
+I'll get back to this later. \
 -> Add buttons for the variance of the lower margin. \
 -> ~~Fix inner margins.~~ \
 -> ~~Figure out standards for placement of the logo. \~~